 (1) In these regulations, unless the contrary intention appears —

-“AAS 5” means Australian Accounting Standard AAS 5 “Materiality” issued by the Australian Accounting Research Foundation as amended from time to time;

-“AAS 27” means Australian Accounting Standard AAS 27 “Financial Reporting by Local Governments” issued by the Australian Accounting Research Foundation as amended from time to time;
+AAS means the Australian Accounting Standards made and amended from time to time by the Australian Accounting Standards Board;

-“Australian Accounting Standard” means a Statement of Accounting Standards issued by the Australian Accounting Research Foundation;
+Australian Accounting Standards Board means the body corporate of that name continued by the Australian Securities and Investments Commission Act 2001 (Commonwealth);

-“back minimum payment” or “back rate” means an amount imposed under section 6.40(1) after an amendment to the rate record under section 6.39(2)(b);
+back minimum payment or back rate means an amount imposed under section 6.40(1) after an amendment to the rate record under section 6.39(2)(b);

+balance sheet means a balance sheet (or equivalent) that meets the requirements of the AAS for balance sheets;

+cash flow statement means a cash flow statement (or equivalent) that meets the requirements of the AAS for cash flow statements;

-“class of assets” means a category of assets having a similar nature or function in the operations of the local government;
+class of assets means a category of assets having a similar nature or function in the operations of the local government;

+Form, if followed by a number, means the form of that number in Schedule 2;

+income statement means an income statement (or equivalent) that meets the requirements of the AAS for income statements;

-“interim minimum payment” or “interim rate” means an amount imposed under section 6.40(1) after an amendment to the rate record under section 6.39(2)(a);
+interim minimum payment or interim rate means an amount imposed under section 6.40(1) after an amendment to the rate record under section 6.39(2)(a);

-“material” has the meaning given to that term by AAS 5;
+material variance means a variance that is material for the purposes of the AAS;

-“nature or type classification” means a classification set forth in Part 2 of Schedule 1;
+nature or type classification means a classification set forth in Part 2 of Schedule 1;

-“net current assets” means the net difference between the total current assets and the total current liabilities at 30 June;
+net current assets means the net difference between the total current assets and the total current liabilities at 30 June;

-“non-current asset” has the meaning given by Australian Accounting Standard AAS 4 “Depreciation of Non-current Assets”;

-“operating revenue” means the operating revenue as determined in accordance with AAS 27;

-“operating statement” means the operating statement required by AAS 27;
+non-current asset means an asset that is not a current asset for the purposes of the AAS;

+operating revenue means revenue that is operating revenue for the purposes of the AAS;

-“program” means a program set forth in column 1 of Part 1 of Schedule 1;
+program means a program set forth in column 1 of Part 1 of Schedule 1;

-“rate” includes a minimum payment imposed under section 6.35;
+rate includes a minimum payment imposed under section 6.35;

-“rate setting statement” means the statement referred to in regulation 22(1)(d);
+rate setting statement means the statement referred to in regulation 22(1)(d);

+restricted asset, of a local government, means an asset the use of which is restricted, wholly or partly, by a law made or a requirement imposed outside of the control of the local government, where the restriction is relevant to assessing the performance, financial position or financing and investment of the local government;

-“section” means section of the Act;
+section means section of the Act.

-“statement of cash flows” means the statement of cash flows required by AAS 27;

-“statement of financial position” means the statement of financial position required by AAS 27.

-(2) Unless the contrary intention appears, a word or phrase used in these regulations and defined in AAS 27 has the same meaning in these regulations as in AAS 27.
+(2) If a term is given a meaning in the AAS, it has the same meaning in these regulations unless the contrary intention appears.

-(3) A reference in these regulations to a Form followed by a designation is a reference to the Form so designated set out in Schedule 2.
+[(3) deleted]

 [Regulation 3 amended in Gazette 20 Jun 1997 p.
 2838; 31 Mar 2005 p.
-1047.]
+1047; 20 Jun 2008 p.
+2720-1.]

-4. Effect of Australian Accounting Standards
+4. Effect of AAS

-(1) A local government is to comply with the requirements of AAS 27 and any other Australian Accounting Standard referred to in, and necessary to the interpretation of, AAS 27.

-(2) The provisions of these regulations are in addition to and not in derogation of the requirements of AAS 27 and any other Australian Accounting Standard referred to in, and necessary to the interpretation of, AAS 27 but where a requirement under AAS 27 or that other Australian Accounting Standard is inconsistent with a provision of these regulations the provisions of these regulations prevail to the extent of that inconsistency.
+(1) These regulations are in addition to and not in derogation of the requirements of the AAS.

+(2) If a provision of the AAS is inconsistent with a provision of these regulations, the provision of these regulations prevails to the extent of the inconsistency.
-(3) All words —

-(a) importing revenue; or

-(b) importing expenditure,

-in the Act or these regulations are to be interpreted to permit compliance with the requirements of AAS 27.
+(3) All words in the Act or these regulations that import revenue or expenditure are to be interpreted to permit compliance with the requirements of the AAS.

+[Regulation 4 inserted in Gazette 20 Jun 2008 p.
+2721-2.]

 Part 2 — General financial management — s.
 6.10

+5A.
+Local governments to comply with AAS

+Subject to regulation 4, the annual budget, annual financial report and other financial reports of a local government must comply with the AAS.

+[Regulation 5A inserted in Gazette 20 Jun 2008 p.
+2722.]

 5. Financial management duties of the CEO

 (1) Efficient systems and procedures are to be established by the CEO of a local government —